-DNA assembly is still a difficult problem in 2014.
+DNA assembly is still a difficult problem in 2015.

 - 1. High computational resources requirements - 2.
-Hard to obtain good assemblies
+Hard to obtain good assemblies with Illumina data

-Conclusions of the GAGE benchmark (2012) : in terms of assembly quality, there is no single best de novo assembler
+Conclusions of the GAGE benchmark : in terms of assembly quality, there is no single best de novo assembler